Tuition -- A Valuable Investment

 How does FACTS determine a family’s eligibility for need-based tuition assistance?

-The confidential FACTS application gathers: household income, asset values, monthly expenses (mortgage/rent, utilities, loan payments, etc.), current tax returns.
+The confidential FACTS application gathers financial information including household income, asset values, monthly expenses (mortgage/rent, utilities, loan payments, etc.), and copies of current tax returns.
 You must submit a new application each year since your financial situation may change.

 Will my student’s admission application be affected by applying for tuition assistance?